 Code Credit Add-On

-Give this software and each contributor credit for contributing to goods or services that you develop, test, produce, or provide with the help of this software.
+You must give this software and each contributor credit for contributing to goods or services that you develop, test, produce, or provide with the help of this software.

 How to Give Credit